ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Reference software model

 A public reference implementation is available on GitHub.
 It encodes, decodes and renders HJIF/MIHS streams, illustrating both parametric and wavelet pipelines and serving as a baseline for conformance tests.
+Inputs are PCM signals (.wav) or parametric description of effects (.hjif, .ahap).

 Encoding Modes & Performance